Please Grant Clemency to Robert Shipp

 The unexpected death of our father on July 17, 2012, remains difficult for all of us; and is compounded by what we know was our father’s unending hope to secure Robert’s freedom.
 As our father laid helplessly, on his death bed with weary eyes, I promised him that I would continue to fight for freedom and justice for my brother.
 Because Robert wasn't allowed to attend our father's funeral, he wrote a letter, entitled, "A Letter to my Dad," and asked that I read it on his behalf.
 It was by far one of the hardest things I had to do in my life.

-If Robert is released, his family and loved ones will provide him with emotional and financial support to ensure that he is given a fair chance at becoming a productive citizen.
+When Robert is released, our family and loved ones will provide him with emotional and financial support, and a reentry plan has been developed to ensure that he is given a fair chance at becoming a productive citizen.
 We will also assist him with his desire to mentor youth that are at a crossroad, just as he was as a grieving young adult.
-Robert has much to offer society, if given the opportunity.
+Robert has so much to offer society.

-Please sign my petition asking President Donald Trump to grant my brother Robert Shipp's petition for clemency.
+Please sign my petition asking President Donald Trump to grant my brother clemency.
 He has more than paid his debt to society for his 5 months involvement in a nonviolent drug conspiracy at the young age of 20.
-Robert has been in prison for 24 years now...over half of his life.
-He was sentenced to life before his young life even really got started.
+Robert has been in prison for 25 1/2 years now...over half of his life.
+He was sentenced to life before his life even really got started.